 Keep your answers short.
 When you give lengthy answers, you’re revealing too much information – and giving the defense attorney ideas for more questions.

 Don’t guess.
 You might be wrong.
 If you do not know the answer, say you do not know.
 If you do not understand the question, say so.

 Do not volunteer any information.
 If there is a silence, do not fill it with talk.

 Do not get angry.
 Becoming angry sometimes will make you reveal too much information, and will send the message that you are not a good witness.
 The attorney for the other side will try to take advantage of that at the hearing.

 Stop talking if your attorney objects.

 If you follow these suggestions, your deposition should go well and not take too long.
 And your testimony at the hearing will be more persuasive.

-It can be difficult to tell how to behave in a deposition, and when to contact an attorney.
+It can be difficult to tell how to behave in a deposition, and when to contact a workers compensation attorney.
 If you have a deposition coming up and need representation, contact the Law Office of Stephen L. Weiss today.